Why we choose Ignitia for OCA...

 Grades 3 - 12

-Ignitia is a multi-media curriculum provided by Alpha Omega Publishing.
+Ignitia is an award-winning, multi-media curriculum provided by Alpha Omega Publishing.
 It combines reading comprehension, video clips, and learning games to teach the lessons.
 Daily lesson plans are laid out for each student in an easy-to-follow format, clearly highlighting which assignments are due, which assignments are past due, and which assignments are coming up.

 Following the instruction portion of the lesson, students will answer questions, do a project, or take a quiz or test.
 Lessons are mastery-based, meaning that students must achieve or pass a threshold score before being allowed to continue.
 Assignments, quizzes, and tests are graded immediately so no time is lost waiting for grades to be returned.